 Shinjuku is another city-within-the-city that never sleeps.
 Just a few stations away from Shibuya, boredom is not a possibility in this frenetic section of Tokyo.

-The nightlife here runs the gamut, from rowdy izakayas and beer bars, to red-light entertainment and the infamous Robot Restaurant, as well as Tokyo’s small but lively gay district (2-chome, Ni-Chome).
+The nightlife here runs the gamut, from rowdy izakayas and beer bars, to red-light entertainment and the infamous (and now-defunct) Robot Restaurant, as well as Tokyo’s small but lively gay district (2-chome, Ni-Chome).